cheerfox/Tealeaf-notes/Track2/lesson1/Class Notes.md

 #Add migration
-1. `rails g migration create_users` gernerate a migration file for create a users table (DB layer)
+1. `rails g migration create_users` gernerate a migration file for create a users table (DB layer), the migration name can be anything, but if you use create_tablename, then rails will recognize it, and automatically add create_table function in your migration file
 2. add `t.string :username` and `t.timestamps`in the migration file, and execute `rake db_migrate` then the table has been create (DB layer)
 3. Then the `model layer`, create a file called `user.rb` (model layer)
 4. `timestamps` in the migration file automatically add the `create_at` and `update_at` these two attribute to the table, remeber to user `timestamps`